EPSRC Doctoral Training Partnership (DTP) Studentships

 Academic contact: Dr Guanjie He (email@example.com), Senior Lecturer, School of Chemistry

-- Collaborative skills among academic field and industry
+- Collaborative skills among academic fields and industries.

 Dr Guanjie He, University of Lincoln